Yandex Cloud

 ingress.networking.k8s.io/logs-demo-default created

-Three L7 load balancers will be automatically deployed based on the Ingress resource configurations.
+The system will automatically deploy three L7 load balancers based on the Ingress resource configurations.

 Specify the settings for the Ingress resource groupsSpecify the settings for the Ingress resource groups